AyushBhat822/Terraform/README.md

 7. Specify format type of ebs volume
 8. Mount  ebs volume to /var/www/html/
 9. Retreive the Public ip of the OS and provide it to the client

+In **aws-ws1** we learnt how to **split** large code into multiple files **WHY TO USE MULTIPLE FILES IN TERRAFORM**
+NEED: While working in team different members work on different files so this is preferred.